The Great Northern Discovery Motorcycle Tour

 Day 17: Green Coast – Picos de Europa

 Today we will enter into Asturias, known as Spain’s “Natural Paradise.”
-We will ride on little known curve-filled roads through the Asturian Mountains and past small hamlets.
-We will return to the coast and then return near the Picos de Europa Mountains for the night.
+We will ride on twisty backroads through the Asturian Mountains and past small hamlets.
+We will return to the coast near the Picos de Europa Mountains again for the night.

 Day 18: Picos de Europa – Santillana del Mar

-Today we will take a famous canyon road to Fuente Dé where you can take a cable car to dizzying heights at the top of the mountain.
-We will return through the canyon to the coast and ride to the medieval town of Santillana del Mar.
+Today we will ride a famous canyon road to Fuente Dé where you can take a cable car to dizzying heights at the top of the mountain.
+We will return to the coast riding through a deep canyon to the medieval town of Santillana del Mar.
 This town has not changed in 600 years!

 Day 19: Santillana del Mar – Hondarribia